CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/material-shortage.md

 # Material Shortage

+Effective material and tool management is essential for smooth manufacturing operations.
+The Material Shortage functionality provides comprehensive planning and tracking capabilities to help businesses manage shortages of production equipment and materials.

 This functionality aims to:

-- plan Tools within the Gantt chart
+- plan tools within the Gantt chart
-- trace Tools and material shortages (defined as traced) within the Gantt chart, along with information about the planned supply (first delivery)
+- trace tools and material shortages (defined as traced) within the Gantt chart, along with information about the planned supply (first delivery)
-- trace Tools and material shortages (defined as traced) in the Tools/materials shortages report and information about all the planned supplies
+- trace tools and material shortages (defined as traced) in the Tools/materials shortages report and information about all the planned supplies

 ---